Types, values and operations

 (|2024-04-01|, $30, 1%) # This values has type (date, money, decimal)

-You can acess the n-th element of a tuple, starting at 1, with the syntax <tuple>.n.
+You can access the n-th element of a tuple, starting at 1, with the syntax <tuple>.n.

 Functions